MaTriXy/demo-gth-langgraph-lead/README.md

   "email": "new.lead@email.com"
 }
 ```

-gotoHuman will send a notification as soon as the agent is done with its' research, drafted an outreach message and needs approval.
+Find a new request for review in your gotoHuman inbox as soon as the agent is done with its' research, drafted an outreach message and needs approval.